 7. Bird feeder and seed

 Cancer isn't only physical, it's mental too.
 Filling a bird feeder with seed so your friend can enjoy bird watching out the window is one way to help bring calmness and peace into anxiety-filled days.
+It can be a comforting gift for a cancer survivor.

 8. Gift cards to an online streaming service

 Did you know that smell is one of the most powerful senses?
 Personally, candles are one of my favorite gifts to receive.
 Something about the glow and crackle from a burning wick and the soft aroma of a lightly scented candle quiets my soul.
+Candles make comforting gifts.

 10. Essential oils and a diffuser